DonovanAdrian/Gifty/README.md

 Google's Firebase Realtime Database in conjunction with Google's Firebase Hosting.
-While it gets a little bit technical, the best I can do is to provide the following "simple" step-by-step list.
-See the "Gifty Setup Tutorial" section below for more details on this!
+While it gets a little bit technical, the best I can do is to provide the following step-by-step list below.
+See the "Gifty Setup Tutorial" section for more details on this!

 ## Great, Now I'm All Set Up!
 How Do I Use Gifty?